 Join us for our first ever Design Camp!
 This is a five-hour interactive workshop where participants will receive general instruction on principles of design and art, with a focus on authentic, sustainable natural gardens using California native plants and appropriate materials.
 In a group setting each participant will essentially create their own working landscape plan – developing their own garden narrative, identifying the materials they will use, designing the entire garden using a watershed approach, and making a plant list and planting plan.
 Click here for more details and to register.

 Creating an environmentally friendly garden goes beyond planting waterwise native plants.
 Join landscape architect and native plant expert Josh Link of Ecotone Studios as he discusses a variety of methods you can incorporate into your design to maximize the benefits your garden has on the environment.
-Topics will include: reusing and repurposing existing features and materials in the yard, sourcing materials and plants locally, using the watershed garden approach, and using regionally appropriate native plants.
+Topics will include: material reuse, water conservation, locally native plants and sustainable maintenance practices.

 Feature Photo Credit: Sarah Bryant, Tree of Life Nursery ©